fagand/wp2/README.md

 # Web Platform Development 2
 # Coursework 2
-#Group X
+##Group X

 Functionality implemented:
-Milestones can be created and stored in a database Users can create accounts which are stored in a database
+Milestones can be created and stored in a database, Users can create accounts which are stored in a database